 Do not store in one position with partially deflated tyres.
 The tyre walls will suffer and do present a real danger of blow outs, especially when travelling at faster speeds than are allowed in the UK.
 The wheels should be turned every couple of weeks.
 If you are removing the wheels, follow the jacking procedure for changing a wheel.
-Check your tyres regularly for signs of age and deterioration, particularly wear, cracking and blistering.
+Check your tyres regularly for signs of cneck your tyres regularly for signs of age and deterioration, particularly wear, cracking and blistering.
 If in doubt consult a reputable tyre fitter.